Ebiinesh/from-rtl-to-silicon-week-2/Part2/README.md

 | `OUT`         | DAC analog output | Displays smooth waveform corresponding to digital input |
 | `VREFH/VREFL` | DAC voltage references | Maintains constant levels at 3.3V and 0V respectively |

-✅ The DAC output signal (`OUT`) successfully demonstrates the anticipated analog waveform pattern that correlates with the digital values produced by the RISC-V processor core.
+The DAC output signal (`OUT`) successfully demonstrates the anticipated analog waveform pattern that correlates with the digital values produced by the RISC-V processor core.

 ![06](images/7.png)

 ---

+## Conclusion

+This marks the completion of the **functional modeling phase** of the BabySoC project for **Week 2** of the RISC-V SoC Tapeout Journey.

+In this phase, we:

+- Generated the Verilog code from TLV, and
+- Verified the logical functionality through pre-synthesis simulation.